Skip to main content Skip to footer

 Digital Mortgage

-What is proof of funds and how to get it?
+What is a Proof of Funds (POF) Letter and how to get it?

-Proof of funds is a document or a letter from the bank that verifies whether an individual or the organisation has the capital necessary to complete a particular transaction.
-The seller in real estate deals often requests the proof of funds to validate the legitimacy of the buyer to purchase the property before taking it off the market.
+Proof of funds is a document or a letter from a bank or financial institution that verifies whether an individual or the organisation has the capital necessary to complete a particular transaction.
+The seller in real estate deals often requests the proof of funds to validate the legitimacy of the buyer to purchase the property before taking it off the market, often requiring a proof letter for verification.
 If the buyer is opting for a mortgage when buying a home, the lender may also request a proof of funds letter to ensure that the buyer can finance the transaction.
 A proof of funds document is also required when applying to immigrate to a country to ensure that applicants have the finances to cover living expenses.

 If you need to furnish a proof of funds document, remember that this applies to liquid assets that you can easily withdraw from your savings or checking accounts, while a line of credit or a money market account will also do.
-Investments — including stocks, bonds, mutual funds, life insurance, or untapped equity — do not qualify to be included as proof of funds.
+Investments — including stocks, bonds, mutual funds, life insurance, or untapped equity — may require additional documentation and do not qualify to be included as proof of funds when you need to provide documentation for a mortgage.

-You can apply for a proof of funds verification from your bank.
-This letter should be signed by authorised bank personnel and must include the following points:
+You can apply for a proof of funds verification from your bank or financial institution, which is critical for securing a preapproval letter and covering payment and closing costs.
+This letter should be signed by authorised bank personnel and must include the following points, ensuring all sensitive information is accurately represented:

 • Details of the bank, including name, address, and contact information